-The application of QR codes is so versatile for a myriad of reasons across a number of industries.
+The QR code application is so versatile for a myriad of reasons across a number of industries.
 Not just a tool for marketing purposes, QR codes can be utilized by anyone wanting to efficiently transmit, receive, access, or share data, in a number of forms.

 A QR Code is a matrix code (or two-dimensional bar code) created by Japanese corporation Denso-Wave in 1994.
 The “QR” is derived from “Quick Response”, as the creator intended the code to allow its contents to be decoded at high speedl QR Codes are common in Japan where they are currently the most popular type of two dimensional codes.